-The monetary funds for services that the participant receives come from the state and federal government.
+The monetary funds for services the participant receives come from the state and federal government.
 Intentional abuse of Medicaid funds is against the law.
-If a participant or employee is suspected of Medicaid fraud, it must immediately be reported to the State of Montana Fraud Hotline at (800) 201-6308 and the FMS must be informed.
+If a participant or employee is suspected of Medicaid fraud, it must immediately be reported to the State of Wisconsin and the FEA must be informed.